THE BUDGETING PROCESS AND FUNDING

 The budget process includes Board of Trustee budget workshops for the development of each segment, which provide for citizen feedback regarding the process, and allow for sufficient time for the Board of Trustees to address the strategic plan and fiscal issues.
 The proposed budget and all preliminary budgetary information is posted on the district's website for public view.

-Budget workshops were held for the Board of Trustees on April 15 and May 20, 2019.
+Budget workshops were held for the Board of Trustees on March 12 and April 20, 2020.
 Presentation links are available below.